 Chickenpox often leads to school and creche absences for children.
 Parents or guardians may also need to take time off work to care for their sick child.

-Vaccination is likely to represent a good use of healthcare resources and when the broader cost to society of chickenpox is taken into account, vaccination is cost saving.
+Vaccination represents a good use of healthcare resources and when the broader cost to society of chickenpox is taken into account, vaccination is cost saving.